Digital-Peak/DPAttachments/README.md

 ## Development corner
 If you are cloning this repository, then clone also the [DPDocker project](https://github.com/Digital-Peak/DPDocker) into the same folder as DPAttachments and build the images.
 There are several tasks you can run then:

-### Build packages
+### Install PHP dependencies
-Creates the installable packages.
+Installs the PHP dependencies.

-`DPDocker/build/run.sh DPAttachments`
+`DPDocker/composer/run-install.sh DPAttachments`

 ### Install JS dependencies
 Installs the Javascript dependencies.